mfernandagf/fieloprp/doc/UC-PRP-0002-Create an Invoice.md

 ##### 1. The option "Request Invoice Products" is set to false and the Amount field is not null (step 3 of the basic flow)
    1. The system verifies that the option "Request Invoice Products" of the related member's program is set to false
    2. The system verifies that the Amount field is not null
-   3. The system verifies that the Date field is not null
+   3. The system verifies that the Date field is filled with a date equal or prior to the current date
    4. The system verifies that there is no other invoice with the same combination number (Distributor Id + Invoice Number) in status Approved.
    5. The system sets the status "Open" for the Invoice
    6. The system saves the Invoice